Sedum pulchellum Michx.

 Aectyson sagittatum, Chetyson vigilmontis, Sedum pulchrum, Sedum vigilimontis

-Sedum pulchellum is an annual or evergreen perennial with ascending to spreading, pink to light green stems that typically rise to 12 inches (30 cm) tall.
-The leaves are pale green to lime green, cylindrical, up to 1 inch (2.5 cm) long, and densely arranged along the stem.
-The stems are topped by a horizontally branched cyme of tiny, pink-white flowers that bloom in late spring.
+Sedum pulchellum is an annual or perennial succulent with ascending to spreading, pink to light green stems that typically rise to 12 inches (30 cm) tall.
+Leaves are pale green to lime green, cylindrical, up to 1 inch (2.5 cm) long, and densely arranged along the stem.
+The stems are topped by a horizontally branched cyme of tiny pink-white flowers that appear in late spring.

 How to Grow and Care

 When growing Sedums, keep in mind that these plants need very little attention or care.
 They will thrive in conditions that many other plants thrive in but will do just as well in less hospitable areas.
 They are ideal for that part of your yard that gets too much sun or too little water to grow anything else.
 A common name for Sedum is Stonecrop because many gardeners joke that only stones need less care and live longer.